 Although the college does not offer a student athletics program, it has still found a way to allow its students to participate in athletics.
 In August of 2023, a Memorandum of Understanding (MOU) between GCC and the University of Guam (UOG) was established.
-Now, GCC students can participate in UOG's Triton Athletics Program (Guam Sports Network Press Release, June 28, 2023).
-Before the MOU, GCC students were only able to participate in volleyball and basketball intramural sports.
+Now, GCC students can participate in UOG's Triton Athletics Program.
+Before the MOU, GCC students were only able to participate in Volleyball and basketball intramural sports.
 These new opportunities enhance students' overall experience at GCC by encouraging lifelong wellness, sportsmanship, and academic excellence.

 Students are also encouraged to participate in community events that the college organizes.
-In January 2020, the E2 = Inclusion and Diversity Symposium was held at GCC to discuss the challenges of marginalized groups in Guam and throughout Micronesia.
+In January 2020, the Engagement + Empowerment: E2 = Inclusion and Diversity Symposium was held at GCC to discuss the challenges of marginalized groups in Guam and throughout Micronesia.
 The symposium specifically explored the issue of diversity and inclusion as it relates to Science, Technology, Engineering, and Math (STEM) professions and the roles that non-profit organizations and educational institutions play in opening opportunities to historically underrepresented groups.
 GCC students participated in this symposium by listening and sharing their personal insights about diversity and inclusion as students and community members.

-In 2022, the GCC Foundation launched a new\scholarship opportunity for students who are part of the island's LGBTQ+ community (The Guam Daily Post: GCC Offers LGBTQ Scholarship, July 27, 2022).
+In 2022, the GCC Foundation launched a new scholarship opportunity for students who are part of the island's LGBTQ+ community.
 Building on the effort toward meaningful inclusion, the college hosted the Engagement + Empowerment + Equity: E3 = Diversity and Inclusion Forum in January 2023 to continue the discussion stemming from the E2 Symposium.
-The forum (The Guam Daily Post: 'We are Essential' Conference at GCC Promotes Diversity, Inclusion on Island, January 27, 2023) featured a panel of local professionals who shared their personal experiences as members of the LGBTQ+ community and highlighted the importance of resiliency, networks, and collaboration.
+The forum featured a panel of local professionals who shared their personal experiences as members of the LGBTQ+ community and highlighted the importance of resiliency, networks, and collaboration.
 Students who attended this forum were encouraged to share their stories about belonging and community.